-once again, i am older but no wiser. i’ll permit myself a moment of vanity and admit i look pretty good for 82.
+Once again, I am older but no wiser.
+I’ll permit myself a moment of vanity and admit I look pretty good for being eighty-two.

-rehearsing last night for the show in september, it struck me that it probably makes the most sense to just play piano and streamline things a bit. i can’t bring a dozen guitars and stringed things with me like i did for the mackenzie hall show, and right now there’s only one guitar-based song in the set. seems to me it would be easier just to play that song on piano instead, and it would make setting up a lot simpler.
+Rehearsing last night for the show that’s coming up in September, it struck me that it probably makes the most sense to just play piano and streamline things a bit.
+I can’t bring a dozen guitars and stringed things with me like I did for the Mackenzie Hall show, and right now there’s only one guitar-based song in the set.
+Seems to me it would be easier just to play that song on piano instead, and it would make setting up a lot simpler.

-the more the three of us play together as a group, the jazzier things seem to get. i keep thinking, “i should throw in some more uptempo material,” and then end up gravitating toward things that are not very uptempo at all. i wouldn’t go so far as to call what we’re doing jazz exactly…i’m no jazz musician. but it’s a whole lot jazzier than i’ve ever been before. i might eventually need to come up with a band name.
+The more the three of us play together as a group, the jazzier things seem to get.
+I keep thinking, “I should throw in some more uptempo material,” and then end up gravitating toward things that are not very uptempo at all.
+I wouldn’t go so far as to call what we’re doing jazz…I’m no jazz musician.
+But it’s a whole lot jazzier than I’ve ever been before.
+I might even need to come up with a band name one of these days.